quantumscience/books/docs/12-GetAndroidWillTravel/chapter-03.md

 - mark `m`
 - context menu with right mouse button

+### Using mouse in Tmux

-- the touch should work on phone or tablet, in case you can not move with mouse between panes and control their size, use `tmux set -g mouse on`.
+- the touch should work on phone or tablet, in case you can not move with mouse between panes and control their size, use

+ `tmux set -g mouse on`.

+You can also add it to the starting script:

 ### Scripting Tmux
 You can easily create batch scripts, starting *tmux* with specific setups.

-1. Create batch script, f.i. tmux-1, by running `touch tmux-1`.
+1. Create batch (bash) script without .sh extension, f.i. tmux1, by running `touch tmux1`,
-2. Edit the file by nano or vim, f.i. `nano tmux-1`
+2. Edit the file by nano or vim, f.i. `nano tmux1`
 ```
 #!/bin/sh
 tmux new-session -d 'vim'